KrzysztofUrbaniec/PowerBI/OnlineSalesDashboard/README.md

 ## Description

-This is a project, which aimed to create a simple dashboard in Power BI based on a fictional sales data.
+This is a project, which aimed to create a simple dashboard in Power BI based on a fictitious sales data.
 The project served as an introductory exercise to get acquainted with Power BI interface and functions, basics of DAX language and the fundamentals of dashboard design.